Minimal Fibrations of Hyperbolic 3-manifolds: Surfaces in cusps

-\begin{proof} By standard monotonicity estimates, as in \cite{Anderson}, the area of a minimal surface passing through the centre of a ball of radius $r$ in hyperbolic space is at least as large as a hyperbolic disk of radius $r$, namely $4 \pi \sinh^2( r/2) $.
-We use this to make some rough approximations to the area of $F$, assuming that $F \cap T_u \ne \emptyset$ for $u \in (s, 2s)$.
+\begin{proof} By standard monotonicity estimates the area of a minimal surface passing through the center of a ball of radius $r$ in hyperbolic space is at least as large as a hyperbolic disk of radius $r$, namely $4 \pi \sinh^2( r/2) $ \cite{HS}.
+We use this to make some rough approximations to the area of $F$, assuming that $F_s \cap T_u \ne \emptyset$ for all $u \in (s, 2s)$.

 A ball of Euclidean diameter one in the upper-half space model that lies between $z = s$ and $z=s+1$ can be embedded in the cusp between $T_s$ and $T_{s+1}$ so its Euclidean center lies at any point in $T_{s+1/2}$.
 Such a ball has hyperbolic diameter given by